KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 ## Preparation :books:

-In your first session, we’ll cover how the web works — from internet basics to how browsers load sites — and dive into HTML fundamentals to build your first web page.
-You’ll also get set up with VS Code.
-Let’s get started!
+In your first session, we'll cover how the web works — from internet basics to how browsers load sites — and dive into HTML fundamentals to build your first web page.
+You'll also get set up with VS Code.
+Let's get started!

 ### Web Infrastructure